 National changes allow governing bodies to adapt one or more specific rule changes in order to be more flexible in organization, whilst retaining the core elements of the rules.

 The organizer of a game/tournament/championship may change one or more rules as follows:

-Flag Football:
+Flag Football and Flag 7 on 7:

 R 1-1-1 Field dimensions can be changed due to game site or age.